MPKreuzberg/At-the-pizzeria/README.md

 # At-the-pizzeria

 Create a Pizza class accepting 1 param ( pizzaId ) \
-The class contains the following array:
+The class contains the following array with products:
 ​
 ```
 priceObj = [